frctl/consolidate/README.md

 #### 2. Install the template language parser

-As an example, to use [Swig templates](http://paularmstrong.github.io/swig/), you need to install swig:
+As an example, to use [Swig templates](http://paularmstrong.github.io/swig/), first you need to install Swig:

 ```shell
 npm i swig --save